WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## parent/child

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation; instead, use *clear, delete*, or *remove*.
+Avoid using in user documentation and for a general audience; instead, use *clear, delete*, or *remove*.

 Not *parent – child* or *parent—child*.
 Don't use as a synonym for a primary/subordinate relationship.